Chronic Pain And Depression: Treatment Options To Improve Health

 There are local groups providing support to people experiencing both conditions.
 If you can't find a group to meet with in person, search online via social media.
 Having people who are close to you show their support is encouraging and helpful on many levels because they can help you be accountable.

-Consider taking time to compare your options and setting some goals.
+Consider taking time to compare your options and set some goals.
 Being in control of your symptoms is important because they can affect how you see yourself and how you live your life.
 Treatment options for both conditions may overlap depending on your symptoms.

 Tips on managing depression and chronic pain